 Signs and Symptoms

 Patients with CKD stages 1-3 are generally asymptomatic.
-Typically, it is not until stages 4-5 that endocrine/ metabolic derangements or disturbances in water or electrolyte balance become clinically manifested.
+Typically, it is not until stages 4 or 5 that endocrine/ metabolic derangements or disturbances in water or electrolyte balance become clinically manifested.

 When the disease progresses, symptoms presented are: